2007 British premium-rate phone-in scandal: Investigation

 Ofcom revealed that they had 23 open investigations against broadcasters, while ICSTIS had a further 15.
 On 22 March, Ofcom announced its intention to investigate the use of PRS on television, with an inquiry led by Richard Ayre.
 In a statement, Ofcom's chief executive Ed Richards said:"Widespread concern about the use of premium rate telephone lines by broadcasters and editorial standards in those programmes has raised serious questions about trust between broadcasters and viewers.
 Ofcom has been monitoring the issue closely and has launched a number of individual investigations since the start of the year.
 However it is clear from the number of cases underway that a broader set of issues need to be examined as a matter of priority.
 This inquiry will seek to establish the root cause of the compliance issues which have emerged over recent weeks, and inform key decisions about protecting consumers."Though it was reported in October 2007 that the Serious Fraud Office would be investigating the scandal, they later announced that the cases did not "meet the SFO criterion for acceptance for investigation".

-Between June 2007 and October 2009, Ofcom published the findings of their investigations into breaches of its Broadcasting Code with relation to the use of PRS.
-This resulted in over £11 million of fines and statutory sanctions placed on networks.
+Between June 2007 and October 2009, Ofcom published the findings of their investigations into breaches of its Broadcasting Code about the use of PRS.
+This resulted in over £11 million of fines and statutory sanctions on networks.

-In September 2007, ICSTIS found service provider Opera Telecom to be in breach of its code, in relation to its provision of competitions for GMTV.
+In September 2007, ICSTIS found service provider Opera Telecom to be in breach of its code regarding its provision of competitions for GMTV.

 Methods used and errors made

-Over the course of several years, broadcasters, service providers and programme producers breached Ofcom's Broadcasting Code in various different ways.
-Some were foreseeable errors, and others were deliberate interventions made to alter results.
+Over several years, broadcasters, service providers, and programme producers breached Ofcom's Broadcasting Code in various ways.
+Some were foreseeable errors, and others were deliberate interventions to alter results.

 Fake competition winners

-One of the most prolific methods used by programmes during this period was the use of fake winners of competitions.
+One of the most prolific methods used by programmes during this period was using fake winners in competitions.
 Between 25 July 2005 and 17 March 2007, ten different programmes announced fictitious names and winners of their contests.
 This included eight BBC programmes, Channel 5's BrainTeaser, and GCap's Secret Sound, which was broadcast on 30 different radio stations.
-Some of the entries to the competition were fabricated by the production team and, in a few instances, members of the production staff appeared on the programme posing as winners.
+Some of the entries to the competition were fabricated by the production team, and, in a few instances, members of the production staff appeared on the programme posing as winners.
 On one occasion, during the broadcast of Blue Peter, a child visiting the studio was asked by a researcher to pretend to be a competition winner, which they did.
 This resulted in an additional recorded breach against the BBC for failing to protect the welfare of children.